aungthurhahein/aungthurhahein.github.io/_tabs/tech.md

 ![Book & Pen](/tech_gadget/book.jpeg){: .normal w="400" h="400" }

 As for journalling, I uses actual book instead of digital writing apps.
-The book is Moleskine book (normally receives as a freebie from Starbucks every year).
-The pen is Muji metallic pen which is compact and feels great.
+The book is Moleskine books (normally receives as a freebie from Starbucks every year).
+The pen is Muji metallic pen which have a good grip and the ink flow is awesome.

 ## Computer & Accessories 💻